lynnlangit/aws-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/4_Test_Container_for_Pipelines.md

 ### What is this
  - CONTAINER IMAGE ->
-   - LOCATE (or BUILD) and use reusable docker container images (rather than VMs) for scalaing your analysis jobs on various GCP pipelines (VMs, Kubernetes, Nextflow, Terra, others...)
+   - LOCATE (or BUILD) and use reusable docker container images (rather than VMs) for scalaing your analysis jobs on various AWS pipelines (VMs, Kubernetes, Nextflow, Terra, others...)
    - Intro to Containers - [link](https://cloud.google.com/containers/)
  - DOCKERFILE ->
    - USED by docker daemon to build contents into a container image